 - Improves emotional health

-Did you know that stress is one of the biggest causes of absenteeism in your healthcare practice?
-By tracking attendance and time-keeping, you can provide support to stressed-out team members and improve productivity.
-Learn about HR for Health's powerful HR management solutions designed for healthcare practices like yours.
+Did you know that stress can be one of the biggest causes of absenteeism in your dental practice?
+By tracking attendance and time-keeping, you can catch trends early-on and proactively, giving you the ability to provide support to stressed-out team members and improve productivity.
+Learn about HR for Health's powerful HR management solutions designed for dental practices like yours.

 3. Encourage Exercise and Good Nutrition